When I was younger, my parents taught me that once medication expires, you either throw it in the trash or flush it down the toilet.

 About a year ago, one of my doctors told me that normally police precincts and pharmacies accept old medication.
-When I visited the ones in my neighborhood, they told me they don’t accept expired medication and wasn’t sure of any facilities that could recycle or dispose of my old pills and epi-pens.
-I felt discouraged for a while after this encounter, but I decided to do some research and I recently discovered an app called iRecycle.
+When I visited the ones in my neighborhood, they told me they don’t accept expired medication and weren’t sure of any facilities that could recycle or dispose of my old pills and epi-pens.
+I felt discouraged for a while after this encounter, but I decided to do some research when I recently discovered an app called iRecycle.

 What is the iRecycle App?

 iRecycle, which is owned by Earth911, is a free app that was created to provide people with convenient recycling opportunities.
 It’s currently only available in the United States and can be downloaded on both Apple and Android devices.
 The app is easy to install and offers more than 1.6 million ways to recycle approximately 350 materials including hard-to-recycle waste such as batteries, fire extinguishers, fridges, and eyeglasses.

 When you download the app, the first thing you’re asked is if they can access your location.
 By accessing your location, iRecycle is able to provide you with a list of the closest recycling facilities to you.
 Once you’re in the app, you have the option to add your home and work address, so you can tailor the list of recycling centers to your exact location.